error404teamnamenotfound/Rushhour/README.md

-# Rushhour
+# Rush Hour

-This assignment is part of the minor Programming at the UvA and this code is written by the group Error 404 Team name not found.

-The goal of the assignment is to write an algorithm than can complete multiple scenarios of the game.
-Rush Hour is a seemingly simple puzzle with a surprisingly challenging character.
-In a field of x high and x wide is a red car.
-To win the game the red car must go to the exit.
-But other vehicles block the way; cars two units long and trucks three units long, which may only be moved in their direction of travel.
-They must not change their direction from vertical to horizontal and vice versa.
+Rush Hour is a sliding puzzle in which the aim is to get the red car to the exit.
+In a field of x high and x wide, several cars (two units) and trucks (three units) stand in the way, preventing the red car from reaching the exit.
+The vehicles must not change their direction from vertical to horizontal and vice versa.
+The difficulty of the game is determined by the fact that there is not one straight line to the end goal.

+## To get started

+### Requirements
+This code is written in python 3.

+### Usage
+python3 main.py {algorithm choice} {board choice}

+### Structure
+/code/
+	/code/algorithms/ : the methods to solve the game /code/classes/ : classes to create a game
+/data/ : includes the data documents to create a board and the beginning position of the cars /design/ : design document with classes
+/output/ : csv files with moves set and a matplotlib visualisation per board

+### Authors

+Stef Grijpma
+Mylène van der Maas
-Mylène, Stef & Melody
+Melody Kaagman

-# Extensions

-we used: Free UML Tool for Fast UML Diagrams